Photos by Emily Caruso

-Although pumpkin gets most of the attention at this time of year, we cannot forget about the butternut squash.
+Although pumpkin gets most of the attention every fall, we cannot forget about the butternut squash.
 Sure, maybe it’s not as flashy as the pumpkin.
 And you can’t really make jack-o-lanterns with them (well, maybe you could, but your kids would hate you).
 But butternut squash is a little bit easier to deal with when it comes to cooking.
-I’m obsessed with butternut squash fries and butternut squash soup?
+Butternut squash fries are the perfect side for a veggie burger and butternut squash soup?
 Amazing!

 Roasted butternut squash makes a delicious (and different!) filling for panini.